veravsschmitt/ML_final_project/README.md

 ## Results
 Both results were unfortunately not really good.
-Still the second version with the convolutional layers was better than the linaer one.
+Still the second version with the convolutional layers was better than the linear one.
 The following images show the metrics achieved when letting the trained models play one demo episode. <br> <br>
 **1: DQN_LINEAR** <br>
 ![](/results/test_episode_linear.png)